 You may have heard of fly-fishing or spearfishing, but electrofishing?
 Electrofishing is a common way of fishing that is used by fisheries biologists.
 They use electrofishing to sample the fish populations in freshwater.
-Electrofishing is by using electricity to catch fish.
-Electrofishing boats or small backpack shockers create the electricity.
+Electrofishing means just what it sounds like – using electricity to catch fish.

-The different types of pulses depend of the size and nature of the catch.
-In order for electrofishing to be effective it has to be influenced by technical, logistical, biological, and environmental factors.
-The stronger the electric field and pulse the bigger the fish will be able to be caught.
+The different types of pulses depend on the size and nature of the catch.
+For electrofishing to be effective, it must be adjusted for technical, logistical, biological, and environmental factors that could influence the outcome.
+The stronger the electric field and pulse, the bigger the fish that will be able to be caught.

 There are three types of electrofishers.

-Backpack electrofishers are gas or battery powered.
+Backpack electrofishers use gas or battery power to create the electrical current.
 These work by employing a transformer to pulse the current before it’s delivered into the water.
 They also have safety features like speakers that make sounds when the unit is operating, quick-release straps, and tilt-switches if the backpack is tilted more than 45 degrees.

 Boat electrofishing is when the boat itself is a cathode with the anodes mounted on the bow.
 The boat makes the fish swim towards the bow and are caught with a dip net.

 Another method available but not prevalent is by illegally diverting electricity from overhead electric lines.
 This is dangerous and can cause electrocution.

 - Fish will not be affected by electrical fields if the waters are turbid.

 - Only electrofish with backpacks in waters that are knee deep to prevent any drowning.